joone/fosscomics/content/posts/7. ITS and Hacker Culture/index.md

 > "What's that round thing?" \
 > "That?
 It's the display.
 It shows you what the computer's doing."

-After that, members of the Tech Model Railroad Club spent more time with the TX-0 and, later, the PDP-1.
+Members of the Tech Model Railroad Club spent more time with the TX-0 and, later, the PDP-1.

 ![Two programmers work at the PDP-1 late at night beside a stack of pizza boxes.](images/7_4.png "size:70%")